How Does The Contraceptive Pill Work?

 How do I know which contraceptive pill is right for me?

-We launched hormonal contraception at the HANX digital pharmacy to support you through what has traditionally been a daunting, intimidating or confusing process.
+With the help of our trusted, registered third party pharmacy partner, we're changing how you access hormonal contraception.
+More than that, we're here to support you through what has traditionally been a daunting, intimidating or confusing process.
 We're big believers that you should be able to access easy-to-understand information about contraception so you can make informed choices about your healthcare.
 Get stuck into the features of each pill type in our in-depth guides here:

 Want more?